AdobeDocs/commerce-marketplace/src/pages/guides/sellers/content.md

 ### Documentation

-Each extension must include one of the following files: user guide, installation guide, or reference manual.
-You upload each document to your extension profile.
+Each listing must include one of the following files: user guide, installation guide, or reference manual.
+You upload each document to your listing profile.

 Maximum file size: 5 MB